sheybusta/loruki-website/planning/backlog.md

 would be really cool ... if there's time:

-- As a **user** I want supported languages icons to be linked to their respective official websites.
+As a **visitor** I want supported languages icons to be linked to their respective official websites.

   - [ ] Given when user clicks on a language icon it redirects him to the respective official website.